isomerpages/govtech-stp/_travel-and-health-control-measures/frequently-asked-questions.md

 #### 9. I am travelling with my child.
 Is my child required to be tested for COVID-19 before entry into Singapore?
 Are infants exempted?

-Travellers arriving from countries that require a [COVID-19 Polymerase Chain Reaction test (“PCR test”)](/health/covid19-tests/pcrtest) must do so if they are above seven years of age in that calendar year, i.e. born before 2015.
-Travellers whose children are below six years old in that calendar year, i.e. born in and after 2015, are exempted.
+Travellers arriving from countries that require a [COVID-19 Polymerase Chain Reaction test (“PCR test”)](/health/covid19-tests/pcrtest) must do so if they are three years old and above in that calendar year (i.e. born in and after 2018) <b>and departing for Singapore from their first point of embarkation on or after 27 Jun 2021, 2359 hrs (1559 hrs GMT)</b>.
+Travellers whose children are below three years old in that calendar year, i.e. born before 2018, are exempted.

 #### 10. Why do children need to take the COVID-19 Polymerase Chain Reaction test (“PCR test”)?

 Regardless of age, infected individuals can transmit [COVID-19](https://www.moh.gov.sg/covid-19/faqs) to other members of the community if undetected.
-As part of border health control measures to detect cases early and minimise the public health risk of community transmission.
-COVID-19 testing is extended to inbound travellers aged 7 and above (in that calendar year).
+As part of border health control measures to detect cases early and minimise the public health risk of community transmission, COVID-19 testing is extended to inbound travellers aged 3 and above (in that calendar year).

 #### 11. My child is very sensitive/has frequent nosebleeds.
 Can he/she be excused from the SHN+ exit swab?